+Matrix-assisted laser desorption ionization coupled to TOF (MALDI-TOF) MS imaging.
 MALDI-TOF MS imaging was carried out in MALDI MS Imaging Joint Facility at Advanced Science Research Center of City University of New York Graduate Center.

-8-weeks-old mouse brains were cryosectioned (10 μm thickness) sagittally and gently transferred onto the pre-cooled conductive side of indium tin oxide (ITO)-coated glass slides (Bruker Daltonics) for MALDI imaging.
-Mounted cryosections were desiccated in vacuum for 45 min at RT, followed by matrix deposition using HTX M5 sprayer (HTX Technologies, LLC) on DHB matrix (40 mg/mL in methanol/water (70/30, v/v), flow rate of 0.05 mL/min and a nozzle temperature of 85 °C for 8 cycles) to detect metabolites and lipids.
+Eight-week-old mouse brains were cryosectioned (10 μ m thickness) sagittally and gently transferred onto the precooled conductive side of indium tin oxide-coated (ITO-coated) glass slides (Bruker Daltonics) for MALDI imaging.
+Mounted cryosections were desiccated in vacuum for 45 minutes at RT, followed by matrix deposition using HTX M5 sprayer (HTX Technologies) on DHB matrix (40 mg/mL in MeOH/water [70/30, v/v], flow rate of 0.05 mL/min, and a nozzle temperature of 85°C for 8 cycles) to detect metabolites and lipids.
 MALDI mass spectra were acquired in positive ion mode (DHB) acquired by MALDI-TOF MS Autoflex (Bruker Daltonics).
-MALDI imaging data were recorded and processed using FlexImaging v3.0, and further analyzed using SCiLS (2015b).
-Ion images were generated with rootmean square (RMS) normalization and a bin width of ± 0.15 Da.
+MALDI imaging data were recorded and processed using FlexImaging v3.0 and were further analyzed using SCiLS (2015b version).
+Ion images were generated with root-mean square (RMS) normalization and a bin width of \pm 0.15 Da.
 The spectra were interpreted manually, and analyte assignment was achieved by comparing with LC-MS/MS experiment results (52).
-The signal intensity of the cortex and cerebellum regions of three animals of each genotype were quantified using

-SCiLS and further analyzed using GraphPad.
-P-value between control and mutant animals were analyzed by Student's t-test using three animals of each group.
+The signal intensity of the cortex and cerebellum regions of 3 animals of each genotype were quantified using SCiLS and were further analyzed using GraphPad.
+P values between control and mutant animals were analyzed by two-tailed Student's t test using 3 animals of each group.